Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

 #### SVM
 <img src="https://github.com/Pharoah0/Analyzing-Consumer-Sentiment-with-NLP-Scikit-Learn-and-Keras/blob/main/images/SVM_Model.png" width="50%" height="50%">
-Interpretation of negative sentiment with a simple Keras model:
+Interpretation of Playlist Inclusion with a Support Vector Machine classifier:
 * 447 True Negatives: Songs not in my playlist
 * 105 False Positives: Predicted songs to be in my playlist, but are not present
 * 18 False Negatives: Predicted songs to not be in my playlist, but are present